Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Methods

-Quantum optimal control theory (QOCT) is a set of methods to devise external control fields that drive the system toward a desired objective.
+\textbf{Quantum optimal control theory with Krotov method} Quantum optimal control theory (QOCT) is a set of methods to devise external control fields that drive the system toward a desired objective.
 Assuming the system is described by the following time-dependent Hamiltonian

 where $\hat{H}_0$ is the time-independent drift Hamiltonian and $u_j (t)$ are time-dependent control functions.
 The goal is to solve the set of control fields, defined over a duration $\tau$, to achieve a specific purpose, such as implementing a desired unitary operation (i.e. quantum gate) or transition from an initial to a target state.
 The former is called \textit{gate optimization} and the latter is \textit{state-to-state optimization}.
 The gate optimization is essential for realizing universal quantum gates where the operation must be correct for any of the basis states, while the state-to-state optimization targets a specific transition from an initial to a target state over the control time.
 We particularly employ Krotov method for our work since it is well-suited for both closed and open quantum systems, and is efficiently implemented in the Python Krotov library~\cite{Krotov2019}.